 Dagney is originally from South Carolina.
 She attended college in the mountains of NC at Appalachian State University.
 There she completed a degree in Outdoor Education along with a minor in Sociology.
-After living in the Appalachian mountains and working at a local camp as an Adventure Field Guide, Dagney realized the positive benefits of wilderness.
+Dagney traveled to Utah in 2005 to explore the potential mental health benefits that wilderness offers.